 Jay was my best friend, my only friend, the first friend I’d had since I was a small boy.
 His bristly hair was white and cut short, and was taller than me.
 When we stood together it was quite the contrast; his pale whiteness to my brown skin and red-tinged hair.
 I dabbed my aching face and watched Jay’s dad come over to us.

 “You should know better.
 He said you attacked him.
 That right?” asked Jay’s father.

 I nodded.
 “He killed my dog; did just what he said he’d do,” I replied.

 “Then you should let the cops handle it.”

 “I got no proof except Scraps was bleeding badly and shaking like a leaf before he died.”

-“At least report it,” he said. ”Lucky he had his sandals on.
+“At least report it,” he said.
+“Lucky he had his sandals on.
 He keeps a knife in his cowboy boot.”
-He wandered away to the front yard.
+He went inside the house.

 Jay and his father chuckled.